prateekg17/tube-cycling-challenge/README.md

 ## How It Works
 - **Scheduled Data Fetching**: A GitHub Action runs every Sunday at 23:00 GMT to fetch the latest Strava activities
+- **Automated Token Refresh**: The script uses the Strava OAuth refresh token flow to obtain a new access token before each fetch
 - **Data Processing**: The action fetches activities in parallel from the Strava API (up to 10 pages) using a pre-configured access token
 - **Filtering**: Activities are filtered by date (after March 22, 2025) and keyword ("terminus" in name or description)
 - **Static Generation**: Filtered activities are saved as `static/activities.json` and committed to the repository